Allo{SR}$^2$: Rectifying One-Step Super-Resolution to Stay Real via Allomorphic Generative Flows: Introduction

 Inspired by this observation, we propose a novel FM-based Real-SR method, called \textbf{\OurModel}, which rectifies one-step \textbf{S}uper-\textbf{R}esolution to \textbf{S}tay \textbf{R}eal via \textbf{Allo}morphic generative flows.
-First, we rethink the injection point of the LR image through a mathematically rigorous lens.
-By analyzing the Signal-to-Noise Ratio (SNR), we demonstrate that the latent features of the LR image are fundamentally most similar to an intermediate state on the generative trajectory.
-Consequently, this state naturally serves as the ideal initialization for the local SR process.
-Instead of standard conditioned fine-tuning, we construct an asymmetric dual-path framework that simultaneously constructs a global generative flow (from noise to HR) and a local SR flow (from the SNR-aligned LR to HR).
-By sharing weights and enforcing a cross-trajectory score matching constraint between corresponding timesteps, the robust generative flow serves as an anchor.
-It continuously transfers its distortion-free priors to rectify the SR path, effectively preventing prior collapse and explicitly matching the distribution of SR outputs to the natural image manifold.
-Remarkably, this structural rectification not only prevents over-smoothing—ensuring the outputs strictly sustain realism—but also straightens the flow path, empowering our model to achieve photorealistic, high-fidelity one-step Real-SR.
+First, we rethink the injection point of the LR representations from a mathematical standpoint.
+Through Signal-to-Noise Ratio (SNR) analysis, we demonstrate that the LR latent features exhibit the highest statistical alignment with an intermediate state along the pre-trained generative trajectory.
+Consequently, this state naturally serves as the optimal initialization for the local SR flow.
+Instead of standard conditioned fine-tuning, we construct an asymmetric dual-path framework that concurrently models a global generative flow (from noise to HR) and a local SR flow (from LR to HR).
+By sharing weights and enforcing a cross-trajectory score matching constraint between corresponding timesteps, the pre-trained generative flow serves as a dynamic anchor.
+It continuously transfers its distortion-free prior to rectify the SR flow, effectively preventing prior collapse and explicitly matching the distribution of SR outputs to the natural image manifold.
+Remarkably, this structural rectification mitigates over-smoothed reconstructions while minimizing trajectory curvature, flattening the integration path to enable high-fidelity, photorealistic Real-SR in a single function evaluation.

-Our main contributions are summarized as: \begin{itemize} \item We propose \OurModel, a novel FM-based framework that rectifies one-step SR trajectories by leveraging the allomorphic structural correlation between generation and restoration. \item We utilize SNR-Guided Initialization and Flow-Anchored Trajectory Consistency (FATC) to mitigate the domain gap and trajectory deviation, ensuring a stable, curvature-free SR path. \item We develop Allomorphic Trajectory Matching (ATM), a self-adversarial alignment strategy that effectively transfers generative priors to the SR task, preventing prior collapse. \item Extensive experiments demonstrate that \OurModel outperforms previous one-step DM- and FM-based methods on multiple benchmarks, delivering high-quality results in a single step. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose \OurModel, a novel FM-based framework that rectifies one-step SR flow through the allomorphic nature between generation and restoration. \item We utilize SNR-Guided Trajectory Initialization paired with Flow-Anchored Trajectory Consistency (FATC) to mitigate the distribution shift and trajectory deviation, ensuring a stable, low-curvature SR flow. \item We develop Allomorphic Trajectory Matching (ATM), a self-adversarial distillation strategy that effectively transfers generative prior to the SR flow, preventing prior collapse while preserving perceptual realism. \end{itemize}